 How to treat a cracked tooth?

-Tooth fractures are a dental emergency.
-You should contact the dental office as soon as possible.
+Tooth fractures require quick action.
+You should contact the emergency dental office as soon as possible.
 If you wait, you may be looking at losing your tooth or higher expenses when it comes to treatment.

 X-rays will show the extent of a fracture.
 Your dentist may also: